srcML/srcSlice/README.md

 # srcSlice
 Lightweight tool for slicing

+NOTE: Current version of srcSlice in the master branch is a new version that will take advantage of the event dispatcher framework.
+If you'd like the working version of srcSlice, switch to the "old" srcslice branch.

 To build srcSlice:

 1. Clone the repository with 'git clone --recursive' into the desired directory.
 Make sure you include the --recursive as srcSlice includes a submodule that must also be cloned.